BleekerLab/snakemake_rnaseq/hpc/README.md

 #SBATCH --mail-user=<a valid email address>
 #SBATCH --nodes 1
 #SBATCH --tasks-per-node 1
-#SBATCH --cpus-per-tasks 20
+#SBATCH --cpus-per-tasks 10

 module load singularity

-singularity run envs/snakemake_rnaseq_latest.sif --cores 20
+singularity run /home/<yourname>/<subfolder>/snakemake_rnaseq_4.7.12.sif --cores 10
 ```

 Remarks:
-- In this example script, we would use a maximum number of 1 x 1 x 20 = 20 CPUs.
+- In this example script, we would use a maximum number of 1 x 1 x 10 = 10 CPUs.
-- The Singularity image `snakemake_rnaseq_latest.sif` file was obtained by pulling a docker image: `singularity pull docker://bleekerlab/snakemake_rnaseq:4.7.12`  that Singularity then converts to a single `.sif` file.
+- The Singularity image `snakemake_rnaseq_4.7.12.sif` file was obtained by pulling a docker image: `singularity pull docker://bleekerlab/snakemake_rnaseq:4.7.12`  that Singularity then converts to a single `.sif` file.
-- :warning: make sure that you specify the `results` and `scratch` directory options in the `config/config.yaml` file accordingly.
+- :warning: make sure that you specify the `results` and `working_dir` directory options in the `config/config.yaml` file accordingly.
 Use the $TMPDIR and the $HOME environment variables.

 # Useful links
 - [Snakemake with SLURM](https://accio.github.io/programming/2020/06/16/Snakemake-with-slurm.html)